kaichen2005/SUSTech-CLE030-EAP-Courseware/README.md

 The course itself is not that hard, while the key is to formalize your expression and to know rules to obey in academic things.

-I took the course in Spring 2025, and this repository listed all courseware I used.
+I got A+ in this course in Spring 2025, and this repository listed all courseware I used.